cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 // Senders returns the list of registered peers that sent us the transaction.
 	Senders() []p2p.ID
 ```
-- We introduce a new communication channel, called `Mempool Control Channel`.
+- We introduce a new communication channel, called `MempoolControlChannel`.
 The channel
 is used to transmit the messages needed for the implementation of the protocol.
 The channel ID
 is `31` with priority `10` (for context, the mempool channel sending transaction has a priority of `5`).